2014 Canadian Grand Prix: Practice

 Esteban Gutiérrez missed qualifying after crashing in the third practice session.

 Per the regulations for the 2014 season, three practice sessions were held, two 90-minute sessions on Friday and another 60-minute session on Saturday.
 The first practice session was held under heavy cloud cover that threatened a heavy rain shower.
-Fernando Alonso of Ferrari was fastest with a benchmark lap of 1 minute and 17.238 seconds.
+Alonso was fastest with a benchmark lap of 1:17.238.
 He was ahead of the Mercedes duo of Hamilton and Rosberg.
 The Red Bull duo of Sebastian Vettel and Ricciardo were fourth and sixth; they were separated by Valtteri Bottas for Williams.
 Jenson Button, his McLaren teammate Kevin Magnussen, Ferrari driver Kimi Räikkönen and Toro Rosso's Jean-Éric Vergne rounded out the top ten fastest drivers.
 During the session, several drivers went off the circuit because of a low amount of grip and unable to get the optimum tyre temperature.
 Jules Bianchi damaged a right track rod on his Marussia from contact against a wall at turn four.
 Hülkenberg spun by putting his wheels in the grass at the turn eight chicane.
 Williams driver Felipe Massa stopped early with an ERS battery issue.

 After the session, Ricciardo was summoned by the stewards and was reprimanded for the first time in the season; he was judged to have passed Lotus driver Pastor Maldonado in a potentially unsafe manner to other drivers in the pit lane at the conclusion of practice.
-Hamilton recorded the day's fastest lap, a one-minute and 16.118 seconds in the second practice session.
+Hamilton recorded the day's fastest lap, a 1:16.118 in the second practice session.
 His teammate Rosberg was second and Vettel third.
-The two Ferrari cars of Räikkönen and Alonso were fourth and fifth, Massa was sixth with his teammate Bottas seventh.
+The two Ferraris of Räikkönen and Alonso were fourth and fifth, Massa was sixth with his teammate Bottas seventh.
 Mangussen, Button and Vergne followed in the top ten.
 Several drivers again ran off the circuit during the session.
 A suspected fuel leak caused Daniil Kvyat to end his running early after completing nine laps.
 Bianchi was restricted to three slow laps because of engine issues that would require an overnight change of engine.

 The third practice session took place in warm weather conditions.
-Hamilton used the soft compound tyres to record the fastest time of 1 minute and 15.610 seconds.
+Hamilton used the soft compound tyres to record the fastest time of 1:15.610.
 Massa was second and Rosberg third.
 Alonso was fourth and his teammate Räikkönen sixth; Ricciardo separated the two in fifth.
 Bottas, Kvyat, Vergne and Vettel were in positions seven to ten.
 The session was red flagged 15 minutes in when Esteban Gutiérrez had a loss of control at the rear of his Sauber's braking through the turn three and four chicane.
 He struck an outside barrier at its exit, causing damage to his car's left-rear.
 Sauber discovered its front was too heavily damaged; Gutiérrez would miss qualifying because the team's spare chassis had to be constructed for the race on Sunday.